fissoreg/relative-gradient-jacobian/README.md

 --toy_name         one among: sine | moons | smile | 2spirals | checkerboard | rings | trimodal
 --num_layers       define a model with `num_layers - 1` linear layers and 1 final affine layer
---nonlinearity     nonlinear activation function --alpha"           angular coefficient for the left side of RELU-type activation functions --look_ahead       stop training if no improvement has been observed for `look_ahead` epochs --log_dir          directory in which to save the model (ending in '/') --bias             whether to include the bias in the linear layers or not
+--nonlinearity     nonlinear activation function --alpha            angular coefficient for the left side of RELU-type activation functions --look_ahead       stop training if no improvement has been observed for `look_ahead` epochs --log_dir          directory in which to save the model (ending in '/') --bias             whether to include the bias in the linear layers or not